ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 ### Order of entries

 The proper order for sections of a commit message is as follows:
-* Public
+* Entries that should be added to the changelog
-* Internal
+* Entries that will not be added to the changelog
-* MAJOR/MINOR BREAKING CHANGES
+* Breaking changes notes

 All entries must be separated with `\n` (a blank line), otherwise the lines will not be treated separately.